mathworks-ref-arch/matlab-on-aws/README.md

-# MATLAB on Amazon Web Services (Linux VM)
+# MATLAB on Amazon Web Services

 ## Requirements
 Before starting, you will need the following:
--   A MATLAB® license that is current on Software Maintenance Service (SMS).
-For more information, see [MATLAB Licensing in the Cloud](https://mathworks.com/help/install/license/licensing-for-mathworks-products-running-on-the-cloud.html).
+* A MATLAB&reg; license that is current on Software Maintenance Service (SMS).
+For more information, see [Confirm Licensing for MathWorks Products Running on the Cloud](https://mathworks.com/help/install/license/licensing-for-mathworks-products-running-on-the-cloud.html).
--   An Amazon Web Services™ (AWS) account.
+* An Amazon Web Services&trade; (AWS) account.
--   An SSH Key Pair for your AWS account in the appropriate region.
+* A Key Pair for your AWS account in the appropriate region.
 For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 ## Costs
 You are responsible for the cost of the AWS services used when you create cloud resources using this guide.
 Resource settings, such as instance type, will affect the cost of deployment.
 For cost estimates, see the pricing pages for each AWS service you will be using.
 Prices are subject to change.

 ## Introduction

-The following guide will help you automate the process of running the MATLAB desktop on Amazon Web Services using a Linux virtual machine and connect to it using the Remote Desktop Protocol (RDP).
+The following guide will help you automate the process of running the MATLAB desktop on Amazon Web Services using a virtual machine and connect to it using the Remote Desktop Protocol (RDP) or SSH.
 The automation is accomplished using an AWS CloudFormation template.
 The template is a JSON file that defines the resources needed to run MATLAB on AWS.
 For information about the architecture of this solution, see [Architecture and Resources](#architecture-and-resources).
 For information about templates, see [AWS CloudFormation Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html).

 ## Prepare your AWS Account